laracasts/Laravel-5-Generators-Extended/readme.md

 Here's a few other examples of commands that you might write:

 - `php artisan make:migration:schema create_posts_table`
-- `php artisan make:migration:schema create_posts_table --schema="title:string, body:text, excerpt:string:nullable"`
+- `php artisan make:migration:schema create_posts_table --schema="title:string, body:text, except:string:nullable"`
-- `php artisan make:migration:schema remove_excerpt_from_posts_table --schema="excerpt:string:nullable"`
+- `php artisan make:migration:schema remove_excerpt_from_posts_table --schema="except:string:nullable"`

 Now, when you create a migration, you typically want a model to go with it, right?
 By default, we'll go ahead and create an Eloquent model to go with your migration.